 Identify the Unknown 3rd Party

 Well, here’s the bigger problem.
 Your engineering team may have used third party libraries, APIs without informing the procurement or even the engineering head.
 You need to use tools like SCA (Software composition analysis) to identify those.
 Your marketing team or business team may have provided your customer or user information to integration partners for conducting free POC/trials.
 These will not be part of the vendor list.
 You need to use Attack Surface Analysis tools which can automatically discover any data leaked by such third party.
 Ideally this needs to be done continuously.

 Once you have got the list of the vendors (almost impossible to get all of them if you are a large company) you can congratulate yourself and then start the next step.
 Bucket the vendors into 3 groups (High, Medium, Low) based on the business criticality like what kind of data are you sharing?
 Can their downtime cause serious business disruption for you.
 Choose your own model but keep it simple.

-Define the type of Third Party or Vendor Risk Assessments
+Define the type of Vendor Risk Assessments

 Next step is to create tiers of assessment that you would like to conduct for the vendors.
 You may start with Automated OSINT based Continuous Vendor risk monitoring or monitoring by Security Rating tools.
 You may add Self Assessment Questionnaire or manual audits along with it.